-During the conference, students explain their progress toward and mastery of both academic (content/skill) and character (habits of work) learning targets.
-Students justify their progress by leading their families through a portfolio of assignments culled from academic classes.
-Students reference specific assignments, projects, and/or tests/quizzes that show their mastery of learning targets.
+During the conference, Students explain their progress toward and mastery of both academic (content/skill) and character (habits of work) learning targets.
+Students will have products in their portfolio that demonstrate high-quality written products and have engaged in the high-quality writing process lessons, including evidence of models of excellence, critiques, rubrics, and reflections to support all students.
+Students justify their progress by leading their families through a portfolio of assignments collected from academic core classes.
+Students reference specific writing assignments and projects, and/or assessments that show their mastery of learning targets.
 Students also complete reflections about their performance in each class and share them with their families.
 Students are held accountable for their progress when they explain areas of strength and areas in need of improvement.
 The tone of the conference is positive and solution-focused on what can be done to ensure success as opposed to what has been done poorly.